Aug 23, 2019

 A current motor vehicle report (MVR) that represents a history of safe operation.

-Able to follow posted safety rules and safe operating procedures to insure proper techniques, such as lifting, are performed in the manner as which is described.
+Able to follow posted safety rules and safe operating procedures to ensure proper techniques, such as lifting, are performed in the manner as which is described.

 Work various shifts and days of the week.